steroman/dynatrace-deck/slides.md

 This first part introduces a holistic approach to content strategy — one that aligns all the different teams producing user-facing information, and ensures customers receive a coherent, predictable, and behavior-shaping learning experience.

-Let me show you what “great” looks like from the user’s perspective.
 -->
 ---
 theme: ./theme
 layout: default
-# title: Voice of the customer
 ---

 <Quote author="A Dynatrace customer">